 Totally.
 “He’s up and paddling and he’s about to stand up…” [Rob silently looks around].
 People wouldn’t know what to do [laughs].

 I wanted to talk about music.
 What’s new with you musically?
 Are you playing or writing a lot?
 How does it fit into your life, currently?

 Oh, I love it.
 Right now I’m not in any organized band.
 I keep a couple guitars around the house.
-My sons four.
+My son’s four.
 He likes to beat the guitars up.
 It’s definitely a part of my life.
-As he gets older, he has a little drum set, and he looks like Animal from the Muppets.
+As he gets older, he has a little drum set, and he looks like Animal from the Muppets [it’ll be cool for him to play].
 There’ll be some drum lessons, piano lessons, and I’ll be right there taking the lessons with him.

-And I’m sure you’ll get some questions about shaping, too.
-What’s your productivity level with shaping?
-Are you in the bay everyday?
+And I’m sure you’ll get some questions about shaping, tonight too.
+Are you in the bay, designing/shaping everyday?

 My son goes to school Monday, Wednesday, Friday.
 I hang with him Tuesday and Thursday.
 So Monday, Wednesday, Friday are my days to work on other stuff.
 I call it more designing.
 Or R&D. I’m surfing, tweaking, and giving feedback.
 Which I love.
 There’s nothing better than making a board and then figuring out, “oh, what if I tried this or that.”
 Sometimes you loop all the way back around and end up at the same place.
 But it’s fun.

 Then I eventually get to a model and I deliver it to the guys at Firewire.
 It’s a weird scenario for me.
 When I first started riding for them they just wanted me as a team rider.
 I wanted to design boards.
 And it’s evolved into this thing where I love doing it, people are stoked on the boards, and I’m like “Wow, alright!”
 It’s led me down this path that’s a great partnership.

 And you do custom stuff, too?